Hackley-STEM-Club/FirstTest/README.md

-Welcome to the Hackley STEM Club's introduction to Manim!
+Welcome to the Hackley STEM Club's introduction to Machine Learning with PyTorch!

 Created by Trashgim "Jimmy" Mulosmani 2025